Army Reserve Officers’ Training Corps (ROTC)

 Specific information concerning benefits, ROTC training programs, career opportunities, and contractual obligations can be obtained from the program offices listed in this section.

 The Military Science and Leadership Program is a four-year program composed of the Basic Course (freshman and sophomore years) and the Advanced Course (junior and senior years).
-The Advanced Course can also be done during graduate school.

 The four-year curriculum combines classroom and leadership laboratory work.
 Any MIT student is eligible to participate in the leadership development courses regardless of academic grade.